My name's Coffy.

 This film provides examples of:

 - Action Girl: Coffy was among the first.
+She doesn't hesitate to get into a fight or to use extreme violence.

 - Asshole Victim: Every single person Coffy kills is a complete bastard: drug runners, thugs, crooked cops, slimy politicians, and hired muscle.
 One might argue that in some cases, these victims are just doing their job; but the glee they take in their actions makes one cheer for Coffy one hundred percent.